 - Huacachina.
 This is the most popular option, as the Huacachina Oasis attracts large tourist masses every year.

 - Chilca (Lima).
-This sandboarding tour is close to Lima and not well known yet.
+This sandboarding tour in Lima is around 1h away and is not well known yet.

 - Paracas.
 In the California Desert (desierto de California), various sand buggy and sandboarding tours are offered.
 In our 2-Day Paracas and Huacachina tour, you get to experience go karts in the desert, which is also a great experience.

 - Morón Oasis.
 The Morón lagoon is a beautiful natural lagoon, without any tourist facilities around.

 Even if Huacachina, Paracas and the Morón Oasis are the more famous spots to do Sandboarding, they all have 2 disadvantages if you’re short on time:

 - They are around 4 hours away from Lima.
 Thus, if you have to catch a flight in the afternoon or if you don’t want to waste time sitting in a bus, these aren’t suitable options for you.